 The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing (ACL-IJCNLP 2021) is currently scheduled to take place in Bangkok, Thailand, during August 1-6, 2021.
 We are monitoring the ongoing global pandemic and will update the conference plans (e.g., moving to a virtual or hybrid format) as needed closer to the conference dates.

 ACL-IJCNLP 2021 invites the submission of long and short papers on substantial, original, and unpublished research in all aspects of Computational Linguistics and Natural Language Processing.
-This preliminary call for papers will be updated with more details in the first full call for papers and more details will be available on the conference website.
+As in recent years, some of the presentations at the conference will be of papers accepted by the Transactions of the ACL (TACL) and Computational Linguistics (CL) journals.

 (long & short papers):